kgroveshok/z80-homebrew/WORD-LIST.md

  LIST ( uword -- )    List the code to the word on TOS FORGET ( uword -- )    Forget the uword on TOS
  I ( -- ) Current loop counter | DONE
- -LOOP ( -- )    Decrement and test loop counter
+ -LOOP ( -- )    Decrement and test loop counter  | DONE
  RND8 (  -- n ) Generate a random 8bit number and push to stack | DONE
  NOP (  --  ) Do nothing | DONE
  AT? ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 |